pawel-stepniewski/crypto-tax/README.md

 Sample curl to calculate transactions.

-**Important**: "from" field should be set to date before first history transaction and "to" field should points last transaction date
+**Important**: "from" field should be set to date before first history transaction and "to" field should points last transaction date.

-if you started trading in 2017 then to calculate all transaction in 2017 you should call
+If you started trading in 2017 then to calculate all transaction in 2017 you should call
 ```
 curl -v -X POST http://localhost:9000/income_tax \
     -H "Content-Type: application/json" -d '
     {
         "from": "2017-01-01",
-        "to":   "2017-12-31"
+        "to":   "2018-01-01"
     }'
 ```

 ## Sample result

 Seller transaction => internal_id; crypto_symbol; value_PLN; cost_PLN, transaction_date

 Buyer transaction => crypto_symbol; exchange_rate; crypto_amount; value_PLN
 ```
 SELLER TRANSACTIONS: